enehoran/CodeComprehender/README.md

 - google-genai: For Google's Gemini API
 - javalang: For parsing Java code
-- graphviz: For creating architecture diagrams
-- plantweb: For rendering PlantUML diagrams
 - python-dotenv: For loading environment variables
-- gitpython: For cloning git repositories (if needed)

 ## Project Structure